 - In the inventory pane, right-click a Microsoft 365 organization with enabled security defaults and select Manage backup applications.

 Mind that the Manage backup applications option is available only for organizations added using modern app-only authentication.
 For organizations added using either basic authentication or modern authentication with legacy protocols allowed, you use the Manage backup accounts option.
 For more information, see Adding Accounts.

 - In the Backup Applications Manager window, click Add.

 - In the Add Applications window, select Azure AD applications that you want to add and click Add.

-Make sure to manually grant applications required permissions in advance.
+Make sure to manually grant the required permissions to Azure AD applications in advance.

-Also, mind that Veeam Backup for Microsoft Office 365 ignores an Azure AD application that you use when adding your Microsoft Office 365 organization; such applications are never used to reduce throttling.
+Also, mind that Veeam Backup for Microsoft 365 ignores an Azure AD application that you use when adding your Microsoft 365 organization.

 - In the Select Certificate wizard, select an SSL certificate.
-For more information, see SSL Certificates.
+For more information, see Installing SSL Certificates.

-Before selecting a certificate in Veeam Backup for Microsoft Office 365, you must assign this certificate to the application on the Azure portal.
+Before selecting a certificate in Veeam Backup for Microsoft 365, you must upload a certificate file to the Microsoft Azure portal.
 For more information, see this Microsoft article.